The Einstein Toolkit

 North American Einstein Toolkit Workshop and School 2026

-The workshop will be held at the University of Illinois Urbana-Champaign from 15-18 June 2026 and online.
-Registration is now open on our website, until 8 May 2026 (in-person) and 14 June 2026 (online only).
+The workshop was held at the University of Illinois Urbana-Champaign from 15-18 June 2026 and online.
+Slides are now available on the program pages.

-The Workshop will provide an opportunity for researchers and students to learn about the Einstein Toolkit, and it will offer a mixture of talks and tutorials.
-We will have a number of tutorials on CarpetX and science codes based on CarpetX, the new, GPU-enabled version of the Einstein Toolkit.
-The talks will, likewise, provide information for new users and will highlight exciting science cases and the latest developments in numerical relativity.
+The Workshop provided an opportunity for researchers and students to learn about the Einstein Toolkit, and it offered a mixture of talks and tutorials.
+We had a number of tutorials on CarpetX and science codes based on CarpetX, the new, GPU-enabled version of the Einstein Toolkit.
+The talks, likewise, provided information for new users and will highlight exciting science cases and the latest developments in numerical relativity.

 Weekly telecon